-The LED indicator $\ensuremath{\widehat{\mathbb{B}}}$ shows the operational status of your radio.
+The LED indicator (A) shows the operational status of your radio.

 Solid red Radio is transmitting.

+Blinking red Radio is transmitting at low

+battery condition.

-Blinking red Radio is transmitting at low battery condition.
-Double blinking red Radio is in Emergency Mode.
-Rapidly blinking red Radio has failed the self test upon powering up or encountered a fatal error.
-Solid yellow (Conventional Only) Channel is busy.
-Blinking yellow Radio is receiving a secured transmission.
-Solid green Radio is powering up, or is on a non-priority channel while in the Scan List Programming mode.
-Blinking green Radio is receiving an individual or telephone call, or is on a Priority-Two channel while in the Scan List Programming mode.
+Double blinking red

+Radio is in Emergency Mode.

+Rapidly blinking red

+Radio has failed the self test upon powering up or

+encountered a fatal error.

+Solid yellow (Conventional Channel is busy. the Scan List Programming mode.
+Only) Rapidly blinking Radio is on a Priority-One Blinking yellow Radio is receiving a secured transmission. green channel while in the Scan List Programming mode.
+Solid green Radio is powering up, or is on a non-priority channel while in the Scan List Programming mode. clear (non-se cation when the radio receives a ecured) transmission in trunking ndication can be preprogramed by Blinking green Radio is receiving an individual or telephone call, or is on a Priority-Two channel while in disabled.
+Co nnician to be permanently nsult your dealer for further want to disable it.